Darxo/Hardened/README.md

 This section can be skipped by any regular user.
 It is only meant as an overview about the extend of new functions and members added by this mod

+- Add **MV_HitChanceMax** character property which can be used to do incremental changes to the hitchance cap
+- Add `skill::HD_isUsableOnForFree()` for checking if a skill can be used on something, ignoring cost and cooldowns
+- Change Ranged Ambition to check for the existance of ranged mastery perk instead of `IsSpecialized` flags
+- **Bow Mastery** no longer sets `IsSpecializedInBows = true`.
+The shooting range for bow skills is now granted directly by bow mastery
+- Support squirrel tag `[wbr][/wbr]` which translate into the html tag `<wbr>`
+- Add `shield::HD_hasCompanyColors()` which returns true, if this shield has the colors of a mercenay company
+- Add `actor::HD_isUnarmed()`, which returns true, if the actor has no mainhand item equipped or is currently disarmed
+- Add `location::isSouthern()` which tries to determine, if this location is southern or northern
+- Add `attached_location::m.GoesIntoLockdown = false` which can be set to true to prevent this location from being attacked while its settlement has the **Raided** situation
 - Add `faction::HD_getHighestUIBanner()` for getting the UI banner of the owner of the faction, if there is one, or that of the faction otherwise
 - Add `character_background::HD_getNamePlural()` for getting the `getNameOnly` in a simple auto-generated plural form
 - Have every faction start as undiscovered when starting a new scenario